pankaj-chand/Globally_Sclerotic_Glomeruli/README.md

 ### Images from the folder 2_WhitePad_OR_ZeroPad

 Since I had already built a PyTorch model with the glomerulus images that Sam had kindly given me two weeks back, I trained that same model for 20 epochs each on both the zero-padded and white-padded images, and at dimensions of 128x128 pixels and 224x224 pixels.
+I have not provided the code of that basic preliminary model, but I may be willing to provide it in a sequel.
 The following figures show the preliminary results.

 Zero padding 128x128 pixels
 ![zero-padding_128x128_20 epochs](2_WhitePad_OR_ZeroPad/ZeroPad_128_20_graphs.png)